Orientation and Advisement

 In today’s global society, the most important contribution a university can make is to help prepare its students for a lifetime of change and a future as an educated and responsible citizen.
-OU’s university-wide general education core curriculum, which was implemented in fall 1990, meets this challenge by providing a curriculum of required courses designed to help students think creatively, reason and communicate clearly, and adapt quickly to a rapidly changing world.
+OU’s university-wide general education core curriculum, which was implemented in fall 1990 and updated in fall 2021, meets this challenge by providing a curriculum of required courses designed to help students think creatively, reason and communicate clearly, and adapt quickly to a rapidly changing world.

 OU was the first college in the state — and among the pioneers nationally — to organize its general education requirements into a focused curriculum that emphasizes the key areas of knowledge essential in today’s society and life in the 21st century.

 In designing its general education curriculum, OU looked toward two new centuries-the 21st century, in which students will need to cope with global, societal and career changes — and OU’s second century, in which it will continue to produce leaders for the state, nation and world.
 OU’s general education curriculum is designed to help its students succeed after graduation, regardless of their field of endeavor.
 Because effective communication skills are essential, writing is emphasized across the general education curriculum.
 Courses also help students learn to express themselves orally, use mathematical analysis, examine and solve problems, explore the concepts and methodologies of the natural and social sciences, appreciate the creative arts, and better understand their own and others’ cultural heritages.
 Courses are designed to foster enthusiasm, curiosity and a desire to continue learning.

 A minimum of 40 credit hours of general education courses is required for graduation.
 Some colleges or majors require students to complete additional hours of general education coursework or to take specific courses to fulfill general education requirements.
 The list of courses approved for general education credit is available in the Gen Ed Planner.
 Courses must be distributed among the following areas: